Jammy2211/PyAutoEden/build_eden/SLE_Model/SLE_Model_Programs/auxdir/SLE_Model_Programs/config/priors/README.rst

         When the results of a search are passed to a subsequent search, they are passed using a GaussianPrior.
 The gaussian_limits set the physical lower and upper limits of this GaussianPrior, such that parameter samples can not go beyond these limits.

+The files ``template_module.yaml`` and ``TemplateObject.yaml`` give templates one can use to set up prior default configs for your own model components.